EPCCed/eidf-docs/docs/services/s3/tutorial.md

 !!!
 Note "S3 service region"

-    In the following, you will see references to a region, `us-east-1`.
+    In the following, there are references to a region, `us-east-1`.
 This is adefault, it does **not** mean that the EIDF S3 service is hosted in the US, it is not!

 ---